Junior doctors in Northern Ireland stage 48-hour strike

 The medics are taking action over pay and staff retention.

-They will take part in a strike from 7am on Thursday to 7am on Saturday over pay and staff retention.
+They are taking part in a strike from 7am on Thursday to 7am on Saturday over pay and staff retention.

 Striking junior doctors will travel to Stormont for a rally in the afternoon.

-It follows a 48-hour strike from May 22-24 and will affect hospitals and GP surgeries across the region.
+It follows a 48-hour strike from May 22 to 24 and will affect hospitals and GP surgeries across the region.

 Their union, BMA Northern Ireland, has called for a commitment to full pay restoration to 2008 levels, claiming that junior doctors have seen their salaries effectively eroded by 30% over the last 15 years due to a failure to make pay awards in line with inflation.